CarpeTonberry/HTML-CSS_Refactor_Code_Horiseon/README.md

 Group likewise code together to keep format clean and consistent

-Use comments to help organize and explain how the code is working
+Use comments to help organize and explain how sections work